In the Footsteps of a Legend

 As a hotel guest, you are entitled to discounted rates from Denver International Airport to the hotel, using Denver SuperShuttle.
 Click this link to reserve transportation from the airport to the hotel, if you don’t want to rent a vehicle.

-Rather the book a large tour bus, we’ll be renting a number of 15-passenger vans to transport our group to the various venues.
+Rather than book a large tour bus, we’ll be renting a number of 15-passenger vans to transport our group to the various venues.
 This allows for agility and flexibility, as well as the ability to efficiently navigate mountain roads on our Saturday road trip.
 This will also help to keep registration costs at a minimum.

 Thursday, August 9th